Education and qualifications:

 Where do you see yourself in your career in five years’ time or what are your future career goals?

-My future goals include to pursue Fellowship with ICE, aiming to achieve that in the next five years or before I reach forty.
-I also aim to achieve the next academic rank (i.e. Associate Professor) in the next five years and to expand my research network, secure research grants and produce high impact journal papers.
+My future goals include to pursue Fellowship with ICE, aiming to achieve that in the next three years or before I reach forty.
+I also aim to achieve the next academic rank (Associate Professor) in the next five years and to expand my research network, secure research grants and produce high impact journal papers.

 Outside work, is there any activity you enjoy doing in your spare time that relates to engineering?